John Alexander Cameron (Service No. 6775A)

 (1891 - 1983)

-The battalion was in the trenches at Villers-Bretonneux working in terrible conditions.
-They were working at night burying communication cables whilst under heavy shelling and all the time living in the very muddy trenches.
-The 22nd Battalion unit war diary described the build-up for an imminent attack on 7 August 1918 around Villers-Bretonneux: “Tanks getting into position.
+The 22nd Battalion Unit War Diary describes the build-up for an imminent attack on 7 August 1918 around Villers-Bretonneux as follows: ‘Tanks getting into position.
 Fresh guns coming into positions in rear and registering.
-Roads congested with traffic of all kinds causing great inconvenience.”
-The battle began on 8 August and involved the 1st French Army, Canadian Corps, 7th Australian Infantry Brigade, 5th Australian Infantry Brigade, 3rd Australian Division and 2nd English Division.
+Roads congested with traffic of all kinds, causing great inconvenience.’
+The battle began on 8 August 1918, and involved troops from France, Canada, England and the Australian 7th Infantry Brigade, the 5th Infantry Brigade and the 3rd Division.

-After the signing of the armistice John didn’t have a long wait before he was able to embark on 14 January 1919 and return to Australia aboard HMAT City of York.
-He disembarked at Melbourne on 27 February 1919 and obtained his discharge from the AIF on 14 May 1919.
-Laverton held a welcome for its returned soldiers in their State School on 14 October 1919.
-This event consisted of a dinner and was followed by a concert and a medal presentation ceremony.
-Those receiving medals that evening were; Lieutenant Herbert Newland, Sergeant Albert Hyde, Private John Cameron, Private Alexander Cameron, Private William Cameron, Private Donald McDonald, Private Edward Hyde, Sapper Alfred Peacock, Private Harry Rhoades, Sapper Bernard Maher, Driver Ernest Peacock, Private William Maher, Petty Officer Richard Baldwin and Signaller George Grant.
+Given that peace had been declared and the fighting was over, John Cameron did not have a long wait before he was able to embark on 14 January 1919 and returned to Australia per the SS City of York.
+He disembarked at Melbourne on 27 February and obtained his discharge on 14 May 1919.
+Laverton held a welcome for its returned soldiers in the Laverton school building on 14 October 1919.
+The evening consisted of a dinner and was followed by a concert and included a medal presentation ceremony.
+Amongst the returned soldiers that attended this evening, from the district, were his two younger brothers Alexander and William Cameron.